-During 2018/19, £16.184m was invested in capital projects, summarised as follows.
+During 2019/20, £10.130m was invested in capital projects, summarised as follows.

 Capital Expenditure Outturn Annual Budget Actual Actual

-2018/19 £000 £000 %
+2019/20 £000 £000 %

-Land and Buildings 3,296 1,683 10%
+Land and Buildings 3,564 1,080 11%

-Information Technology 24,668 13,512 83%
+Information Technology 15,685 7,835 77%

-Vehicles 1,000 929 6%
+Vehicles 1,706 991 10%

-Plant and Equipment 294 60 1%
+Plant and Equipment 495 224 2%

-Total Capital Expenditure 29,258 16,184 100%
+Total Capital Expenditure 21,450 10,130 100%

-The table above shows the net capital position to the active capital budget for 2018/19.
-The variance of £13,074m is due to project slippage mainly due to delays in ICT projects.
+The table above shows the net capital position against budget for 2019/20.
+The shortfall against budget is attributable to some project slippage mainly due to the investment in Niche (discussed below) being delivered in May 2020 but originally planned for completion by March.

 The capital programme is supported mainly by external borrowing and planned capital receipts, with very little basic capital grant funding from the government now being available.
 The programme slippage is also affected by our local contribution to national developments such as Automatic Number Plate Recognition (ANPR) and Emergency Service Network (ESN), where the impact on our costs and timescales is not clear.

 Depending on the project, business case and life expectancy the Staffordshire Commissioner may borrow to fund the longer life assets.
 Any decision to borrow will be made, like all decisions, with value for money for the taxpayer in mind and only be done when it is cost effective way of delivering a project.

-The Staffordshire Commissioner approved a landmark investment of £16m in an ICT project to update the force core policing IT systems which is due for completion in 2020/21.
+The Staffordshire Commissioner approved a landmark investment of £16m in an ICT project to update the force core policing IT systems which is now due for completion in 2020/21.
 This will enable them to make efficiencies throughout the way they operate, retain and use data.
-This platform is central to the Force Target Information Model (TIM) and will increase operational effectiveness through information available to support operational decision making to more quickly identify threat and risks as well as eliminating technology risks from current application which are being replaced.
+This platform is central to the Force Target Information Model (TIM) and will increase operational effectiveness through information readily available to support operational decision making to quickly identify threat and risks as well as eliminating technology risks from current application which are being replaced.
+Niche will see the replacement of 12 IT systems with a modern records management system (RMS) and associated data quality and mobile data technologies.